Automatic airway segmentation from Computed Tomography using robust and efficient 3-D convolutional neural networks: Experiments

 \item \textbf{DLCST}: We compared the performance of our method with that of two previously published airway segmentation methods on these data~\cite{Lo2010} and~\cite{Lo2009}.
 The method~\cite{Lo2010} is a kNN-classifier together with a vessel similarity measure, while the method~\cite{Lo2009} extends the airways iteratively from an incomplete segmentation with locally optimal paths.
 We refined these results~\cite{Lo2010,Lo2009} with an optimal surface graph method~\cite{Petersen2014} to obtain a more accurate lumen segmentation, and to homogenize them with the training data used to train our model, for a fair comparison.
 We denote these methods by~\textbf{kNN-VS} and~\textbf{LOP}, respectively.
 We trained and evaluated our U-Net model using the same 2-fold cross-validation setting as in~\cite{Lo2010} and~\cite{Lo2009}.
 The training and testing data in each fold have a similar number of scans from healthy and diseased subjects.

 \item \textbf{EXACT'09}: We compared the performance of our method with that of the 15 methods participating in the challenge EXACT'09 based on the results reported in~\cite{LoExact2012}, 6 post-challenge methods evaluated on the EXACT'09 data and reported in~\cite{EXACTwebsite}, and 4 recent airway segmentation methods evaluated on these data~\cite{Charbonnier2017,Yun2019,Gil2019,Qin2021}.
 The methods in Charbonnier et al.~\cite{Charbonnier2017}, Yun et al.~\cite{Yun2019} and Qin et al.~\cite{Qin2021} were previously described in the Introduction.
 The method in Gil et al.~\cite{Gil2019}, named PICASSO, uses locally adaptive optimal thresholds learnt from a graph-encoded measure of the airway tree branching.
 We denote these methods by~\textbf{CNN-Leak},~\textbf{2.5D CNN},~\textbf{U-Net-FRAD} and ~\textbf{PICASSO}, respectively.
 The method in Zheng et al.~\cite{Zheng2020} is also evaluated on EXACT'09 data, but we did not include it in our comparison as the authors did not report the same specificity metric (false positive rate) as in the EXACT'09 evaluation.
 To our knowledge, these are all the recent methods in the literature that are evaluated on the EXACT'09 data.
 We trained our U-Net model using half of the CT scans from the CF-CT and DLCST data (28 scans in total).
 This training data has a similar number of scans from healthy and diseased subjects.
-We did not include the EXACT'09 training set in our training data as there are no reference segmentations available. \end{enumerate}
+We did not include the EXACT'09 training set in our training data as there are no reference segmentations available.
+Additionally, we compared our method with the nnU-Net segmentation method proposed by Isensee et al.~\cite{nnUnet2021}, applied to airway segmentation.
+We denote this method by~\textbf{nnU-Net}.
+To do this, we performed an experiment with the nnU-Net model: we trained it using the same training data as for our method, and we evaluated it on EXACT'09 data following the same evaluation protocol.
+We provide implementation details of the nnU-Net method and of our experiment in the Appendix.